-Gifts-in-kind donations include gifts from three donors comprising 38% of the total gift-in-kind donated in 2018.
+Gifts-in-kind donations include gifts from two donors and three donors comprising 35% and 38% of the total gift-in-kind donated in 2019 and 2018, respectively.
+Contributions from one donor comprised 16% of the total contributions received in 2019.

-NOTE 19 SUBSEQUENT EVENTS
+NOTE 20 SUBSEQUENT EVENTS